Yichen Huang

 Misc

-Outside of academics, I enjoy playing Poker and cooking.
-I am recently quite into bouldering.
-I used to participate extensively in competitive programming, having won a gold medal at ICPC NWERC 2022 and advancing to the World Finals.
+Outside academia, I enjoy playing poker and have recently gotten quite into bouldering.
 I also spend some time in (Mandarin Chinese) competitive debating.
-I currently lead the Harvard Chinese Debate Team, and I used to be the captain of the Chinese Debate Team at Oxford, with whom I was the runner-up in the Chinese Debate World Cup.
+I currently lead the Harvard Chinese Debate Team, and I previously captained Oxford’s Chinese Debate Team, with whom I was the runner-up at the Chinese Debate World Cup.